alexfernandez/alexfernandez.github.io/permanent/cv.md

-and run to the house of my friend [Carlos](https://twitter.com/zuiko21), who owned a ZX Spectrum, to enter them and run them.
+and run to the house of my friend [Carlos](https://twitter.com/zuiko21), who owned a ZX Spectrum, to type and run them.
 When I got my own Amstrad CPC 6128 a couple of years later I wrote a lot of programs in the included BASIC interpreter, and even some using Z80 assembler.